SpringRole/sv-us-docs/source/index.html.md

 Once the employment records have been submitted and finalized, an Employment Verification request can be triggered using this API.

 <aside class="notice">
-After calling both, <b>Trigger Employment Verification</b> and <b>Trigger Education Verification</b> APIs the employee flow is considered as complete and the checks will begin to run.
+After calling both, <b>Trigger Employment Verification</b> and <b>Trigger Education Verification</b> APIs the candidate flow is considered as complete and the checks will begin to run.
 </aside>

 <aside class="notice">
-If the employee doesn't call the <b>Create Password</b> API after calling the above two APIs, he will start getting email reminders for filling up the password.
+If the candidate doesn't call the <b>Create Password</b> API after calling the above two APIs, he will start getting email reminders for filling up the password.
 </aside>

 **URL Parameters**